North and South (Gaskell novel)

-North and South is a social novel published in 1854–55 by English writer Elizabeth Gaskell.
-With Wives and Daughters (1865) and Cranford (1853), it is one of her best-known novels and was adapted for television three times (1966, 1975 and 2004).
-The 2004 version renewed interest in the novel and attracted a wider readership.
-Initially, Gaskell wanted the novel to be titled after the heroine, Margaret Hale, but Charles Dickens, the editor of Household Words, the magazine in which the novel was serialised, insisted on North and South.
+North and South is a social novel published in 1854–55 by English author Elizabeth Gaskell.
+With Wives and Daughters (1866) and Cranford (1853), it is one of her best-known novels and was adapted for television three times (1966, 1975 and 2004).
+At first, Gaskell wanted the novel to be titled after the heroine, Margaret Hale, but Charles Dickens, the editor of Household Words, the magazine in which the novel was serialised, insisted on North and South.

-Gaskell's first novel, Mary Barton (1848), focused on relations between employers and workers in Manchester from the perspective of the working poor; North and South uses a protagonist from southern England to present and comment on the perspectives of mill owners and workers in an industrialising city.
+Gaskell's first novel, Mary Barton (1848), focused on relations between employers and workers in Manchester from the perspective of the working poor; North and South uses a protagonist from southern England to show and comment on the perspectives of mill owners and workers in an industrialising city.
 The novel is set in the fictional industrial town of Milton in the north of England.
-Forced to leave her home in the tranquil, rural south, Margaret Hale settles with her parents in Milton.
-She witnesses the brutal world wreaked by the Industrial Revolution, seeing employers and workers clashing in the first strikes.
-Sympathetic to the poor (whose courage and tenacity she admires and among whom she makes friends), she clashes with John Thornton: a nouveau riche cotton-mill owner who is contemptuous of his workers.
+Forced to leave her home in the unruffled, rural south, Margaret Hale settles with her parents in Milton.
+She witnesses the ruthless world wreaked by the Industrial Revolution, seeing employers and workers clashing in the first strikes.
+Sympathetic to the needy (whose courage and tenacity she admires and among whom she makes friends), she clashes with John Thornton: a nouveau riche cotton-mill owner who is scornful of his workers.
 The novel traces her growing understanding of the complexity of labour relations and their influence on well-meaning mill owners and her conflicted relationship with John Thornton.
 Gaskell based her depiction of Milton on Manchester, where she lived as the wife of a Unitarian minister.